WebAssembly/design/JS.md

-# JS API
+# JavaScript API

-In the MVP, the only way to access WebAssembly on the Web is through an explicit JS API which is defined below.
-(In the future, WebAssembly may also be loaded and run directly from an HTML `<script type='module'>` tag&mdash;and any other Web API that loads ES6 modules via URL&mdash;as part of [ES6 Module integration](Modules.md#integration-with-es6-modules).)
+In the [MVP](MVP.md), the only way to access WebAssembly on the Web is through an explicit JS API which is defined below.
+(In the future, WebAssembly may also be loaded and run directly from an HTML `<script type='module'>` tag—and any other Web API that loads ES6 modules via URL—as part of [ES6 Module integration](Modules.md#integration-with-es6-modules).)

 ## The `Wasm` object